risckaust/risc-documentations/docs/source/1-ros-basics.rst

   ROS is an open-source, meta-operating system for your robot.
 It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
 It also provides tools and libraries for obtaining, building, writing, and running code across multiple computers.

+In this tutorial, we are going to work with a specific version of ROS called Melodic.
+Also, some ROS packages are needed in order to perform the simulation exercises mentioned in this tutorial.
+The following sections will guide you through the installation procedures.

 System Setup
 ^^^^^^^^